Lithl/lithl-snippets/apps-script-oauth-demo/README.md

 `DocumentApp.getUi()` are only available to add-ons), what little functionality it does have is only accessible in developer logs.

+## Dependencies
+This sample depends on the [OAuth2] apps script library.
+You can find the distribution version of that library in [third_party/apps-script-oauth2].

 ## Running the sample
 First, you must obtain a client id and client secret for your app.
 As of this writing, this can only be obtained by directly messaging knighty.
 Add your id